braintree/braintree_ios/SWIFT_PACKAGE_MANAGER.md

 ### BraintreeThreeDSecure

+#### Versions 5.3.0+

+If you are using `BraintreeThreeDSecure`, you must also include `CardinalMobile`.
+In versions 5.3.0+, `CardinalMobile` can be included via SPM.

+If you were previously using versions 5.0.0 to 5.2.0 and you're upgrading to version 5.3.0 or above, you should delete `CardinalMobile.framework` from your project and remove the run script used to remove simulator slices before archiving (if applicable).

+#### Versions 5.0.0 to 5.2.0

-Currently, to use the `BraintreeThreeDSecure` library via SPM, you must manually include `CardinalMobile.framework`.
-Once we receive an xcframework version of CardinalMobile, these steps will no longer be required.
+If you are using versions 5.0.0 to 5.2.0, in order to use the `BraintreeThreeDSecure` library with SPM, you must manually include `CardinalMobile.framework`.
+The following steps are required:

-#### 1. Add CardinalMobile.framework
+##### 1. Add CardinalMobile.framework

 1. Once you've installed the Braintree Swift Package, find `CardinalMobile.framework` under the Frameworks directory in the Braintree package.
 1. Right click on `CardinalMobile.framework` and select _Show in Finder_.